alvarorm8/Design_Patterns_Modern_CPP/README.md

 From section 14, the projects change from VS to VSCode with WSL and docker.
 As explained in the document *Dev_environment_setup.pdf*.

-To install Boost on linux: `sudo apt update && apt upgrade -y && apt install libboost-all-dev`
+To install Boost on linux: `sudo apt update && apt upgrade -y && apt install libboost-all-dev`, so it is only necessary for the Visual Studio project that don't have CMake.

 ## Types of Design Patterns